ABOUT US

 So if you like a good

-hard workout, some fun races, rowing out in the middle of the bay, and plenty
+hard workout, some fun races, rowing out in the bay, and plenty

 of great people, give us a try!!